 Remember: it's possible that even the person you make the compliment to isn't happy working there and finds another job at an amazing office, and remembers you temping at that bad office on that day.
-She recognizes your name on your resume when they're looking to hire a hygienist and mentions it to the dentist...and voila!
+She recognizes your name on your resume when they're looking to hire and mentions it to the dentist...and voila!
 You're working at your dream job!
 The point is, you never know how or when the right attitude will reward you, but it will.

-Don't be "That Hygienist".
+Don't be "That Temp".

-One of the most common complaints from dental offices about some temp hygienists is that they leave things in a mess.
+One occasional complaint from dental offices about some temps is that they leave things in a mess.
 Either their operatory or (more often) the sterilization center.
 Don't do this!